vercel/next.js/docs/middleware.md

 ## Usage

-1. Install the latest version of `next`:
+1. Install the latest version of Next.js:

 ```jsx
 npm install next@latest
 ```

-2. Next, create a `_middleware.ts` file under your `/pages` directory.
+2. Then, create a `_middleware.ts` file under your `/pages` directory.

-3. Finally, create a function in the `_middleware.ts` file.
+3. Finally, export a middleware function from the `_middleware.ts` file.

 ```jsx
 // pages/_middleware.ts